behappyrightnow/anagram/README.md

-# Step 11
+# Step 12

 Improving the look and feel.
-Taking advantage of Angular, we shall present the answer as a list.

-We shall stop putting the anagram object on the scope, and now move to using ng-change.
+Now we will wire this up with Bootstrap.
+There is a new dependency in bower.json.
+Please issue:

+bower update

+This will automatically bring in bootstrap and jquery.